Introduction

 Examples:

-This simple multiplication allows you to convert any frequency from MHz to Hz with ease.
+You may easily convert any frequency from MHz to Hz with this straightforward multiplication.

 Why Use Different Units?